§ What is RSS?

 RSS is an XML formatted file that is used to syndicate website content.
 RSS has one of two definitions depending upon who you ask.
 Really Simple Syndication or Rich Site Summary.
 RSS files typically supply summaries of web content with links to the full versions of the content.
 These files are generally called Feeds.

-Since a feed reader actually downloads its content you do not have to be connected to read updates that you have already downloaded.
+Since most feed readers download and cache the content you do not have to be connected to read updates that you have already downloaded.
 Because of this some feed readers allow you to save articles as well for further reference.
 Most readers will keep a history of read articles so you can go back and find a previously read article if needed.
 Without actually saving an article the old articles will eventually be purged from the history.

 RSS feeds are read by programs called aggregators or feed readers.
 An aggregator can be a stand alone program, a web browser add on, a web service, or integrated into a web browser.
 Aggregators check RSS subscriptions on set intervals and download updated content when it becomes available.
 The interval can be set by the RSS feed or by the aggregator if the feed does not specify the interval.